chodar89/deck-box/README.md

 - Delete cards from collection and decks.
 - Adding new cards to decks

+### Test with pytest-flask.
+- Test views HTML codes with pytest-flask.

 ### App validate.
 - CSS - https://jigsaw.w3.org/css-validator/
 - Python - with pylint